 After college he attended Palmer College of Chiropractic in Iowa, where he spent weekends learning advanced chiropractic techniques to refine the care he would offer.
 He and his wife, Susan, settled in Grand Haven to open his practice.
 In 1996, the practice was moved to the current location at 17040 Robbins Road.

 The Brusveens have three sons: Dr. Kellen, a chiropractor in Allendale, MI; Kyle, a landscape architect in San Antonio, TX; and Dr. Kolton, an emergency room physician in Muskegon, MI.
-They also have four grandchildren: Karter and Karson, sons of Dr. Kellen and Lacey Jae; and Harper and Hudson, children of Dr. Kolton and Tiffany.
+They also have five grandchildren: Karter and Karson, sons of Dr. Kellen and Lacey Jae; and Harper, Hudson, and Harrison, children of Dr. Kolton and Tiffany.

 When he’s not providing comprehensive chiropractic care, Dr. B enjoys bird hunting, relaxing at the lake, and spending time his family.